Five secrets to a bigger chest and arms

 When I go into a gym and see athletes working out, I am always amazed at the mistakes being made and the time that is wasted.
 I see some athletes doing five or six chest exercises, followed by four or five exercises each for triceps and biceps using various weights.
-They complete an inclined bench press with 200 pounds, then cable crossovers with 80 pounds then dumbbell fly with 30 pounds in each hand.
+They complete an incline bench press with 200 pounds, then cable crossovers with 80 pounds then dumbbell fly with 30 pounds in each hand.

 If you want a muscle to grow bigger and stronger you have to force it to adapt.
-And muscle adapts to a very specific stress.
+And muscle adapts to very specific stress.
 It adapts to performing a great amount of work per unit of time.
 We shorten this concept to the single word, intensity.
 Unfortunately, the word intensity is often misused in the gym.
 It is used loosely and without exact numbers attached to it.
 So, a set of 'intense' barbell curls are considered about equal to 'intense' dumbbell curls.

-But in the realm of science, we use exact measurements in order to be more certain of what we are doing.
-In the interest of knowing what exercises really delivered the highest intensity, I conducted a study that measured the intensity of common chest and arm exercises.
+But in the realm of science, we use exact measurements to be more certain of what we are doing.
+In the interest of knowing what exercises delivered the highest intensity, I conducted a study that measured the intensity of common chest and arm exercises.

 The "Secret" that is not a secret

 So now I will tell you five secrets to getting the best possible results on your chest and arm workouts.
-But these secrets are something that any person can absolutely, positively verify in any gym.
+But these secrets are something that any person can, positively verify in any gym.
 Do not take my word for it.
 Test it for yourself and you will discover these exercises will deliver the highest intensity of overload.

 How much weight?